zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Design-Rationale.rst

 The other important part of the gas mechanism is the economics of the gas price itself.
-The default approach, used in Bitcoin, is to have purely voluntary fees, relying on miners to act as the gatekeepers and set dynamic minimums; the equivalent in Ethereum would be allowing transaction senders to set arbitrary gas costs.
+The default approach, used in Bitcoin, is to have purely voluntary fees, relying on miners to act as the gatekeepers and set dynamic minimums; the equivalent in Expanse would be allowing transaction senders to set arbitrary gas costs.
 This approach has been received very favorably in the Bitcoin community particularly because it is "market-based", allowing supply and demand between miners and